How To Localise Social Media Campaigns

 A combination of field and desk research is vital to achieving this.
 Add it into your cultural style guide and consider the importance of “transcreating” – rather than simply translating your campaigns.

-4- Create localization-ready assets
+4- Create localisation-ready assets

-The scourge of every global marketer is having to work with creative that hasn’t been designed with localization in mind.
+The scourge of every global marketer is having to work with creative that hasn’t been designed with localisation in mind.
 Creating assets like videos, memes and infographics can be expensive enough – being lumped with a tranche of non-localisable creative that has to be made all over again for a new market is insanity; wasting time, money and resources.

 5- For god’s sake – don’t use Google translate (find yourself some locals)